stevekerrick/GraphqlToTsql/docs/documentation.md

 `GraphqlToTsql` follows their guidance, *except* that `GraphqlToTsql` does not include a `pageInfo` object.

-There are two competing techniques on how to implement pagination, Offset-based pagination and cursor-based pagination. `GraphqlToTsql` supports them both.
+There are two competing techniques for implementing pagination, offset-based pagination and cursor-based pagination. `GraphqlToTsql` supports them both.

 Cursor-based pagination is rather new, and quite a bit more efficient when querying large data sets.
 It isn't unique to `GraphQL`.
 Here's a really excellent